 sum = int(_1) + int(_2) // works fine

-When an overflow happens (the result of an arithmetic operation has more bits than its result type can hold), the high-order bits that do not fit are silently discarded.
+When an overflow happens (the result of an arithmetic operation has more bits than its result type can hold), the high-order bits that do not fit are silently dropped.

 Float to integer conversion discards any fractional part, truncating toward zero.